tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

 In hybrid or PQC-capable deployments, there is no security benefit if authentication using only traditional algorithms continues to be accepted, since an attacker can always downgrade to that option.
-The specific choice between PQC-only and hybrid mechanisms may be influenced by regulatory guidance, national cryptography policies, or the organization's appetite for defense-in-depth during early adoption.
+The specific choice between PQC and hybrid mechanisms may be influenced by regulatory guidance, national cryptography policies, or the organization's appetite for defense-in-depth during early adoption.

-Negotiation mechanisms must also include downgrade protection so that an adversary cannot suppress PQC or hybrid options and force a fallback to traditional signatures.
+Negotiation mechanisms must also include downgrade protection so that an adversary cannot suppress PQC or hybrid options and force a fallback to traditional signatures (see {{downgrade}}).
 TLS already provide such protection through transcript binding of the handshake messages that carry the algorithm negotiation results, but new or proprietary protocols have to ensure similar safeguards.

-A deployment will typically adopt one of three models, PQC-only certificates, dual certificates, or composite certificates.
+A deployment will typically adopt one of three models, PQC certificates, dual certificates, or composite certificates.

 The choice depends on several factors, including: